rubyreferences/rubyref/book/builtin/exceptions.md

   #=> IOError: closed stream
 ```

-Note that some IO failures raise `SystemCallError`s and these are not
+Note that some IO failures raise \`SystemCallError's and these are not
 subclasses of IOError: